VinitraMk/getcomic-cli/README.md

 ## Installation

 1. **Install a headless browser**

 A headless browser is required for this tool to automate web page interaction.
-The browser used here is PhantomJS.
-Install it using npm.
+The browser used here is Chrome.

+    1. Install the latest version of chrome browser in your machine.
+Follow this [link](https://gist.github.com/mrtns/78d15e3263b2f6a231fe) for the same.
+    2. To upgrade google-chrome in Ubuntu 16.04 LTS, run the following command.
-    `sudo npm install phantomjs-prebuilt`
+    `sudo apt-get --only-upgrade install google-chrome-stable`
-***Note: Do not install phantomjs-prebuilt globally.
-Install it locally i.e don't use -g in the npm command***
+    3. Now you need a Chrome Driver.
+Download the latest release of ChromeDriver from this [site](https://sites.google.com/a/chromium.org/chromedr iver/home)
+    4. Navigate to the folder where you downloaded Chrome Driver and extract it's contents.
+Install the Chrome Driver by running the following com mands.
+    ```
+    sudo chmod +x chromedriver
+    sudo mv -f chromedriver /usr/local/share/chromedriver
+    sudo ln -s /usr/local/share/chromedriver /usr/local/bin/chromedriver
+    sudo ln -s /usr/local/share/chromedriver /usr/bin/chromedriver
+    ```

 2. **Install the package**
     * **Using pip**